fmc202/PyMVC/README.md

 # PyMVC
-A python toolbox for minimum vetex cover problems
+A python toolbox for minimum vertex cover problems
 # this repository include 4 different algorithms for solving MVC

 1. Exact algorithm: branch and bound